-Pringles, the potato chip that comes in their infamous neat cylinder container has shrunk their packaging size containers.
+Pringles, the potato crisp that comes in their infamous cylinder containers has shrunk its packaging size containers.

 WfxxvycThe company a brand of the Kellogg’s Company, which includes products like Cheez Itz, Froot Loop cereal, Keebler Cookies and many other cereals and snacks purchased Pringles to expand their brand.

-The slight decrease will probably reduce their packaging cost as well as include less potato chips in each container.
+The slight decrease will probably reduce their packaging cost as well as include less potato crisps in each container.

 Their container consisted of 5.96 ounces of chips.
-I would guess the height as one foot.
+I would guess the height of about one foot.
 I better grab a container to measure the old and new height, but the smart customers may have grabbed the taller containers.

 This may also provide the potato chip maker more shelf space in the supermarket.
 More shelf space means more product on the shelf.
 I have seen a container cost in the range of $1.33 to as high a $1.99, where it might be in Toys R’ Us as an impulse buy.